 Completion of Degree.
 From the date of acceptance, students have five consecutive years to complete the degree.
 If an extension is necessary, an application in writing must be made to the graduate program director stating information pertinent to the request.
 Degree Requirements.
 These are the requirements for a graduate degree:

-- 1. Complete the specific program requirements for the master's program. - 2.
-Complete a minimum of 36 credit hours. - 3.
-Have an overall grade point average of 3.0 (B average) for the MBA and M.Ed., 2.5 (B-average) for the M.S.L., with no grade below a C- (1.67). - 4.
-Have Southwestern College graduate course credit of at least 30 hours. - 5.
-Reviewed and accepted electronic portfolio and leadership project (M.S.L. learners only). - 6.
-Be elected to the degree by the faculty and by the Board of Trustees.
+1. Complete the specific program requirements for the master's program.

+2. Complete a minimum of 36 credit hours.

+3. Have an overall grade point average of 3.0 (B average) with no grade below a C- (1.67).

+4. Have Southwestern College graduate course credit of at least 30 hours.

+5. Be elected to the degree by the faculty and by the Board of Trustees.

 Transfer Students.
-Students may be able to transfer hours earned in other regionally accredited graduate programs if the grade point average of those total hours is 3.0 or higher for the MBA and M.Ed., 2.5 or higher for the M.S.L.A maximum of six semester hours (with grades of A or B) may be applied to the Southwestern graduate degree.
-The decision to accept transfer credit will be made by the appropriate academic administrator.
+Students may be able to transfer hours earned in other accredited graduate programs if the grade point average of those total hours is 3.0 or higher.
+A maximum of six semester hours (with grades of A or B) may be applied to the Southwestern graduate degree.
+The decision to accept transfer credit will be made by the graduate program director.